-- 6.170 There is a reasonable level of detail in the Level 3 estimate.
-We have checked the quantities from the drawings provided and we have updated those that we assess are different from Dublin Airport's estimate.
+6.144 There is a reasonable level of detail in the Level 3 estimate.
+We have checked the quantities from the drawings provided and we have updated those that we believe are different from Dublin Airport's estimate.
 These have not been validated by Dublin Airport.
-The rates for intumescent paint, road construction, high mast lighting, AVDGS and communications systems are higher than we would expect, and we have reduced those rates.
-The allowance for BWICS has also been reduced to equate to 5% of the total mechanical and electrical services costs. - 6.171 The deduction of €9m included by Dublin Airport for works included in PACE for the Southern Stands has been reviewed and increased by €15.7m to almost €25m following dialogue with Dublin Airport. - 6.172 Dublin Airport provided a build-up for the allowance for the diversion of the Cuckoo Stream and this is reasonable.
+The rates for intumescent paint, road construction, high mast lighting, AVDGS and communications systems

+- 6.145 The deduction of €9m included by Dublin Airport for works included in PACE for the Southern Stands has been reviewed and increased by €15.7m to almost €25m following dialogue with Dublin Airport. - 6.146 Dublin Airport provided a build-up for the allowance for the diversion of the Cuckoo Stream and this is reasonable.
 Dublin Airport also provided an explanation regarding the basis for their rates for AVDGS, high mast lighting and AGL installation.
-Dublin Airport has stated that their allowances have been based on benchmark data from Heathrow or historical projects at Dublin Airport.
+Dublin Airport has stated that their allowances have been based on benchmark data from Heathrow or historic projects at Dublin Airport.
 This is a sensible approach for the purposes of preparing a high level estimate, but that information has not been provided to us to review so we cannot comment on it.
-We will therefore work with Dublin Airport to validate these figures in advance of the Final Report.
+We will therefore work with Dublin Airport to validate these figures in advance of the final report.
 We stand by our assessment of the cost of the AVDGS and high mast lighting installations.